 Make Sure That You Can Open a Bank Account for Your Offshore Company

 Many people set up companies with company formation agents without considering that they need a bank account.
 The company is almost useless without a functioning bank account.
 This should be considered at the earliest possible stage.
-Make enquiries with the bank you want to open an account with and find out exactly what the process is for opening an account for a company from your jurisdiction of choice.
+Make inquiries with the bank you want to open an account with and find out exactly what the process is for opening an account for a company from your jurisdiction of choice.
 You may find that it’s impossible to open accounts for companies from certain jurisdictions.

-If you can’t open a bank account for your offshore company you have bought little more than an expensive piece of paper.
+If you can’t open a bank account for your offshore company, you have bought little more than an expensive piece of paper.

 Choose the Right Jurisdiction

 In offshore company formation choosing the right jurisdiction is key to a successful outcome.
 Jurisdictions are varied and come with different pros and cons.
 The jurisdiction you choose will depend on your objectives.
-For example, will the business trade and need payment processing or will it just be used to hold assets?
+For example, will the business trade and need payment processing, or will it just be used to hold assets?

 Keep Your Name Off All Public Databases

 The global trend in recent years is to abolish financial privacy.
 Every government bureaucrat babbles about transparency.
 Offshore jurisdictions are not immune to this.
-Many of the most popular jurisdictions such as the BVI now insist on transparency and all directors and shareholders must be disclosed on a public database.
-This is not helpful for anybody seeking financial privacy These jurisdictions should be avoided.
+Many of the most popular jurisdictions, such as the BVI, now insist on transparency, and all directors and shareholders must be disclosed on a public database.
+This is not helpful for anybody seeking financial privacy.
+These jurisdictions should be avoided.
 Alternatively, a workaround can be found so that your name never appears on any public databases.

 Don’t Have Mail Related to Your Offshore Company Sent to Your Home or Office

 There’s no point in going to the trouble of setting up a complex and private offshore structure only to have it exposed by mail arriving at your home and office.
-Everything must be compartmentalised.
+Everything must be compartmentalized.
 Keep offshore company matters strictly outside your own country.

 Keep Ownership of Your Offshore Company Confidential